cobycloud/quantum-error-correction/README.rst

-SurfaceCodeQubit
+✨ SurfaceCodeQubit: Surface Code Simulation
 ================

-✨ The `SurfaceCodeQubit` class represents a logical qubit in a surface code quantum error correction scheme.
+The `SurfaceCodeQubit` class represents a logical qubit in a surface code quantum error correction scheme.
 It supports various gate operations, error correction, and measurement functionalities.

 Initialization
 --------------